 Where the Marriott Bonvoy Brilliant™ American Express® Card falls short

 Strings attached.
-The larger bonus points welcome offer ends on April 24, 2019, and the minimum spend required to get the bonus may be out of reach for some.
 Spending $75,000 in a year to get Marriott Bonvoy platinum status may also be a stretch.

 Points restrictions.
 You won’t earn higher points for restaurants at nightclubs, convenience stores, grocery stores or supermarkets.
 This restriction also covers restaurants located inside another establishment like a hotel, casino or event venue.

 Limits on lounge access.
 You get two free guests with Priority Pass, but you’ll be charged $32 for each additional guest you bring in after that.